Medical Payments Coverage

 - Experimental treatments which are not designed to serve a medical purpose;

 In addition to the treatment being reasonable, the cost of the treatment must also be reasonable.
 It is not unusual to receive a response from an insurance carrier indicating they will cover a percentage of a chiropractor’s fees, and a refusal to reimburse for the remainder.
-Quite often, the insurance company will “red line” the chiropractor’s treatment notes, indicating what the insurance carrier believe to be unreasonable treatment.
+Quite often, the insurance company will “red line” the chiropractor’s treatment notes, indicating what the insurance carrier believes to be unreasonable treatment.
 Similarly, they may red line the chiropractor’s bill in an effort to indicate what they believe to be excessive treatment.
 If you have questions about chiropractic treatment, our article on Charlotte Chiropractors may help answer those questions.

 Fortunately for the injured party, there is a presumption of reasonableness in North Carolina, established in N.C.G.S.
 Sec.
 8-58.1.
 While an insurance company can rebut this presumption, your personal injury lawyer should be able to persuade them that making full payment on the Medical Payments reimbursement submission is preferable to facing a lawsuit over Medical Payments coverage.